June 20, 2023

 It's the same in B2C world.
 One of my favorite success stories is Chinese tea brand HEYTEA.
 I live 7,364 miles from the nearest one yet I'll scroll through their immersive comics on WeChat.
 In a country where food delivery giant Meituan delivered over 210 million milk tea orders in 2018 — somehow, HEYTEA has made bubble tea an out-of-body $5 experience worth waiting hours for, through none other than stories.

 Because technology doesn't move people; poetry does.
-The most effective narratives paint a portrait of who your customer or reader or viewer could be, covering their insecurities with grace, redeeming their failures with hope.
+The most effective narratives paint a portrait of who your customer or reader or viewer could be, infusing hope.
 I call this editorial marketing.
 It's storytelling the way journalism does it: not to overtly sell, but to pitch in ways so truthful and compelling that you can't help but want more.
 The NYT has over 10 million subs not because they sell subscriptions; they tell stories that sell subscriptions.

 Whispers: Wanna make millions?
 Answer: Listen to the murmurs of the culture.